ahddisarp/blog_1/README.md

 **Role-based Access Control**
-      Implementing middleware to control admin-only access required careful handling of user roles and permissions.
+    -Implementing middleware to control admin-only access required careful handling of user roles and permissions.

 ### Extra Features

 ####

     - Comments are stored in MongoDB, associated with their respective posts and users.
     - Enhanced the admin panel with role-based access control.
     - Added roles to users so only authorized users can access specific admin functionalities.

 #### Reason for Bonus Award:

-Implemented additional middleware for ensuring admin access to sensitive routes.
+    -Implemented additional middleware for ensuring admin access to sensitive routes.

 #### Future Improvements ####
     - Automated Testing: Implement automated tests for authentication, role-based access control, and CRUD operations.
     - User Profiles: Add user profiles to enable customization and better management of user data.

 Thank you for reviewing my project.